JuliaIntervals/IntervalBoxes.jl/README.md

 Note that the `∪` operator produces the *interval hull* of the union (i.e. the smallest interval box that contains the union).

-One-dimensional intervals can also be treated as sets in the same way.
+One-dimensional intervals can also be treated as sets in the same way, as follows.
-(These operations are deliberately not defined in `IntervalArithmetic.jl`.)
+(These set operations are deliberately not defined in `IntervalArithmetic.jl`.)
 ```
 julia> x = IntervalBox(1..3)
 [1.0, 3.0]¹